 - the Intensive Semester Research Program

 - a program of research and writing, conducted under the joint supervision of two faculty members and spread over two terms, which is related to a course or seminar offered by one or both of the faculty members

 Work done in courses outside the Law School will not be accepted in satisfaction of the writing requirements.

 Grades for all degree students are earned as:

-- Low Pass: work done in the course is below the level of performance expected for the award of a degree.
+- Low Pass: Performance in the course is below the level expected for the award of a degree.

 - Credit: The course has been completed satisfactorily; no particular level of performance is specified.
 All first-term courses and certain advanced courses are offered only on a credit/fail basis.